Cody Bellinger Preview, Player Props: Cubs vs. Brewers

 Cody Bellinger At The Plate

-- Bellinger has 122 hits and an OBP of .366, both of which rank first among Chicago hitters this season.
+- Bellinger leads Chicago with 122 hits and an OBP of .363 this season.

-- Among the qualifying batters in MLB, his batting average ranks fifth, his on-base percentage ranks 18th, and he is seventh in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks fifth in batting average, 23rd in on-base percentage, and seventh in slugging.

-- Bellinger has driven in a run in 46 games this year (46%), including 16 games with more than one RBI (16%).
+- In 47 games this season (46.5%), Bellinger has picked up an RBI, and in 16 of those games (15.8%) he had more than one.
 He has also driven home three or more of his team's runs in eight contests.

-- He has scored in 56 of 100 games this year, and more than once 19 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.